 - The amount of collection money needs to be noted down on the A5 slips in the stewards folder, and the collection put in a brown envelope from that folder, and marked with the date.

-- The collection money is handed to Caroline, Sarah, Jenny, or a member of the church committee to lock in the office.
+- The collection money is handed to Juliet, Sarah, Jenny, or a member of the church committee to lock in the office.

 - Thank you!
 The steward’s work makes a lot of difference for worship leaders and is very much appreciated.